SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 **resource**|The ID of the list for which the change happened.
 **siteUrl**|The server relative URL of the site holding the resource for which the change happened.

+> [!NOTE]
-> **Note:** SharePoint only sends a notification that a change happened, but the notification does not include what actually changed.
+> SharePoint only sends a notification that a change happened, but the notification does not include what actually changed.
 Because you get information about the web and list that were changed, this means that you can use the same service endpoint to handle webhook events from multiple sites and lists.

 When your service is called, it's important that your service replies with an HTTP 200 message in under 5 seconds.
 Later in this article you'll learn more about the response time, but essentially this requires that you **asynchronously** handle the notifications.
 In this reference implementation you'll do this by using Azure Web Jobs and Azure Storage Queues.